Political status of Taiwan: Balance of power

 Starting in 2000, Japan renewed its defense obligations with the US and embarked on a rearmament program, partly in response to fears that Taiwan might be invaded.
 Some analysts believed that the PRC could launch preemptive strikes on military bases in Japan to deter US and Japanese forces from coming to the ROC's aid.
 Japanese strategic planners also see an independent Taiwan as vital, not only because the ROC controls valuable shipping routes, but also because its capture by PRC would make Japan more vulnerable.
 During World War II, the US invaded the Philippines, but another viable target to enable direct attacks on Japan would have been Taiwan (then known as Formosa).
 However, critics of the preemptive strike theory assert that the PRC would be loath to give Japan and the US such an excuse to intervene.

 The United States Department of Defense in a 2011 report stated that the primary mission of the PRC military is a possible military conflict with Taiwan, including also possible US military assistance.
 Although the risk of a crisis in the short-term is low, in the absence of new political developments, Taiwan will likely dominate future military modernization and planning.
 However, also other priorities are becoming increasingly prominent and possible due to increasing military resources.
-Many of mainland China's most advanced military systems are stationed in areas opposite Taiwan.
+A number of mainland China's most advanced military systems are stationed in areas opposite Taiwan.
 The rapid military modernization is continually changing the military balance of power towards mainland China.

 A 2008 report by the RAND Corporation analyzing a theoretical 2020 attack by mainland China on Taiwan suggested that the US would likely not be able to defend Taiwan.
 Cruise missile developments may enable China to partially or completely destroy or make inoperative US aircraft carriers and bases in the Western Pacific.
 New Chinese radars will likely be able to detect US stealth aircraft and China is acquiring stealthy and more effective aircraft.
 The reliability of US beyond-visual-range missiles as a mean to achieve air superiority is questionable and largely unproven.

 In 2021, Admiral Phillip Davidson said in a Senate Armed Services Committee hearing that China could take military action on Taiwan some time in the next 6 years.
 A spokesperson for China's foreign ministry later responded stating that Davidson was trying to "hype up China's military threat."